-The intensive dance and movement workshops, discussions about socio-political history and current events, theatre play, and self-exploration exercises lead young people to come away with a greater sense of their power as dancers and as leaders.
+The Futuro experience includes rigorous dance and movement workshops, discussions about socio-political history and current events, theatre play, and self-exploration exercises.
+The participants come away with a greater sense of their power as artists and leaders.
 For those pre-professional dancers hoping to join CONTRA-TIEMPO or another professional company, the Summer Dance Intensive is a perfect training ground.

 Futuro is grooming the futuro, or future, of CONTRA-TIEMPO, thus ensuring the artistic sustainability of our senior company (epitomized by the fact that half of our current senior company matriculated through the Futuro program).
 And more importantly, Futuro is grooming the leaders of the presente.
 The NOW.